sourabhgupta385/aks-jenkins/README.md

 NAME                   TYPE           CLUSTER-IP     EXTERNAL-IP    PORT(S)          AGE jenkins-service        LoadBalancer   <IP_ADDRESS>   <pending>      8080:30936/TCP   3h

-If you get EXTERNAL-IP as <pending>, then wait for sometime and again execute previous command.
+If you get EXTERNAL-IP as pending, then wait for sometime and execute previous command again.
 You will get a IP address listed in EXTERNAL-IP.

 Jenkins can be accessed on below address: